 Online legislation is available via a number of specialist websites and law databases on the Library website.

-If you have queries about legislation please get in touch with the Academic Skills Team using the details provided above.
+If you have queries about legislation please get in touch with the Academic Skills Team.

 The sections below explain our legislation collection in more detail: